 5 Tips on Maintaining Healthy Sleep Habits When Traveling

-When planning a family trip, consider is how your travel plans are going to affect your child’s sleep routine.
-You’ll have a more enjoyable vacation if you organize your trip in a way that allows for as little disruption as possible to your little one’s sleep schedule.
+When planning a family trip, consider how your travel plans are going to affect your child’s sleep routine.
+You’ll have a more enjoyable vacation if you organize your trip in a way that allows for as little disruption as possible to your child’s sleep schedule.

 Be consistent with naps and bedtime

 An occasional nap in the car seat or a later-than-usual bedtime probably won’t do too much harm.
 However, if things go all over the place, your child will become so overtired and cranky that a complete meltdown will be inevitable.
 So, if you’ve been sticking to consistent naps and bedtimes at home, don’t “un-do” this too much.

 Be patient as your child gets used to the new environment

 Even if your child is an amazing sleeper at home, when you’re in a strange environment things might be very different.
 For some kids, this change of scenery can be really hard.
 And, many kids will take this time to try testing the boundaries a bit.
 That’s expected, too.
 Just because you have certain rules at home, they won’t automatically understand that the same rules apply at Grandma’s house.

 In a strange place, your child may take more time to fall asleep at bedtime or wake up at odd times during the night.
 The best way to handle this kind of behavior is to react the same way you would at home.
 Go into the room every ten minutes or so to offer a bit of reassurance, but other than that, don’t bend your rules.
 If you hang on tight to your consistency, within the first night or two, your child will be used to the new environment and will be sleeping well again.